The Diencephalon: General Overview

 Effecrents:

-- the areas are mainly anterior part of limbic system (anterior and in front of corpus callosum), cingualte gyrus, parahippocampal gyrus
+- send fibers mainly from medial surface of the hemisphere, - the areas are mainly anterior part of limbic system (anterior and in front of corpus callosum), cingualte gyrus, parahippocampal gyrus

 - the connections are reciprocal